Trenbolone acetate explained

 In the livestock industry, trenbolone acetate is more often called Finaplix.
 It was intentionally developed to promote androgen and gain muscle mass in cattle.
 Due to its properties, this allows livestock to grow as much muscle as possible before they are transported to a slaughterhouse.

 Methyl cellulose and yellow dye are usually present in pellets given to livestock.
-A single dosage generally consists of 10 pellets, and a package of Finaplix usually consists of one cartridge, which contains 100 pellets (See Figure).
-This is usually given to the animal by means of a subcutaneous injection into the posterior location of the ear (See Figure) with the use of an implanter gun.
+A single dosage generally consists of ten pellets, and a package of Finaplix usually consists of one cartridge containing one hundred pellets.
+The medication is administered by subcutaneous injection into the posterior ear using an implanter gun.
 Finaplix is consistently implanted until the animal is ready to be slaughtered.
 There is no withholding period.
 Due to the common practice of trenbolone acetate use in veterinary medicine, it is quite common to find traces of trenbolone metabolites in cattle worldwide.[9]

 Non-medical uses